bhelx/nola-neighborhood-annotation/README.md

 This script adds a new column to the data with the neighborhood name of the origin call using the neighborhood boundaries [from this dataset](http://portal-nolagis.opendata.arcgis.com/datasets/e7daa4c977d14e1b9e2fa4d7aff81e59_0.zip).

-I have the provided the [annotated 2016 data](data/calls_for_service/2016_annotated.csv) as an example but this will work with the other years as well.
-This can also be adapted to work with any type of data.
-If you want me to run it on some new data for you, please file file an issue.

 ## Setup

 You'll need `python` and `pip`.
 This will depend on your system.